reDasha/Game_of_Life/README.md

 ## control keys
 ```
-a - to reduce speed;
+a - to reduce speed,
-d - to increase speed;
+d - to increase speed,
 q - to exit.
 ```